coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ### Case study
 Program **case_study_pipeline.py** is used to generate pseudo RGB images and use specific RGB parameters to obtain a filtered image of a specific area.
 The pseudo RGB images and filtered images are stored in the case_study folder under specified output folder.
+Original 10X data files of 16 samples can be found on Baidu Cloud Disk[].

 In **case_study_pipeline.py** ,these parameters are used: